A multispecies birth-death-immigration process and its diffusion approximation: The diffusion approximation

 \section{The diffusion approximation}

-In this section we construct a diffusion approximation starting from the process $N(t)$.
+In this section we construct a diffusion approximation for the process $\cal N$.
 We adopt a scaling procedure that is customary in queueing theory contexts (see, for instance, Di Crescenzo {\em et al.} \cite{DiGiNoRi03}).
 First of all, we perform a different parameterization of the model studied in Section \ref{Section:2} by setting